Ferrari’s (NYSE:RACE) Periodic Report on its Stock Buyback Program

 |Total

-As of September 17, 2021, the Company held in treasury No. 9,718,526 common shares equal to 3.78% of the total issued share capital including the common shares and the special voting shares, net of shares assigned under the Company’s equity incentive plan.https://s.yimg.com/rq/darla/4-9-0/html/r-sf-flx.html
+As of September 24, 2021, the Company held in treasury No. 9,755,778 common shares equal to 3.79% of the total issued share capital including the common shares and the special voting shares, net of shares assigned under the Company’s equity incentive plan.

 (*) translated at the European Central Bank EUR/USD exchange reference rate as of the date of each purchase